Exploring Target Representations for Masked Autoencoders: Implementation Details

 \subsection{Classification}

-\paragraph{Default setup.} The \textit{default} end-to-end fine-tuning recipe is shown in the second column of~\cref{tab:app:fine-tune}, following the common recipes~\cite{mae,beit} of ViT tuning for self-supervised models.
+The \textit{default} end-to-end fine-tuning recipe is shown in the second column of~\cref{tab:app:fine-tune}, following the common recipes~\cite{mae,beit} of ViT tuning for self-supervised models.
 The same recipe is applied when distilling from bigger teachers.

-\paragraph{Setup for distillation from data-richer teachers.} We use \textit{recipe\alambic} to distill from data-richer teachers as showcased in the third column of~\cref{tab:app:presetting}.
-We find that smaller learning rates and drop path suit better for such setting.